coatyio/binding.mqtt.js/docs/man/communication-protocol.md

 (U+002F)`.
 Framework implementations specify the core type (`ADV:<coreType>`) or the object type (`ADV::<objectType>`) of the advertised object as filter in order to allow subscribers to listen just to objects of a specific core or object type.
-To support subscriptions on both types of filters every Advertise event should be published twice, once for the core type and once for the object type of the object to be advertised.

 When publishing an Update event the Event topic level **must** include a filter of the form: `UPD:<filter>`.
 The filter must not be empty.
 It must not contain the characters `NULL (U+0000)`, `# (U+0023)`, `+ (U+002B)`, and `/ (U+002F)`.
 Framework implementations specify the core type (`UPD:<coreType>`) or the object type (`UPD::<objectType>`) of the updated object as filter in order to allow subscribers to listen just to objects of a specific core or object type.
-To support subscriptions on both types of filters every Update event should be published twice, once for the core type and once for the object type of the object to be updated.

 When publishing a Channel event the Event topic level **must** include a channel identifier of the form: `CHN:<channelId>`.
 The channel ID must not be empty.
 It